Dear Friends,

 Risk of Addictive Behaviors

 Children of gamblers are at a higher risk of developing addictive behaviors themselves.
 The National Center for Responsible Gaming found that children of gamblers are more likely to engage in gambling or other addictive behaviors.
-This cycle of addiction can at time continue through generations if not addressed.
+This cycle of addiction can at times continue through generations if not addressed.

 Emotional Neglect and Low Self-Worth